-13.(1) If the Deputy Vice-Chancellor (Education) determines, after appropriate investigation which must include the offer of an interview with the student concerned, that a student has committed an act of misconduct, he or she may do one or more of the following —
+13.(1) If the Deputy Vice-Chancellor determines, after appropriate investigation which must include the offer of an interview with the student concerned, that a student has committed an act of misconduct, they may do one or more of the following —

 (a) impose one or more of the penalties listed in paragraphs 3(1)(a) to (h);

 (b) require a student in accordance with sub-regulation 4(4) to make restitution for University property lost, damaged or destroyed as a result of the misconduct;

 (c) charge a student with misconduct and refer the charge to be heard and determined by a Board of Discipline as defined in Regulation 14.